Planck constant: Photoelectric effect

 Einstein's postulate was later proven experimentally: the constant of proportionality between the frequency of incident light $f$ and the kinetic energy of photoelectrons $E$ was shown to be equal to the Planck constant $h$.

 Atomic structure

 A schematization of the Bohr model of the hydrogen atom.
 The transition shown from the n = 3 level to the n = 2 level gives rise to visible light of wavelength 656 nm (red), as the model predicts.

-In 1912 John William Nicholson developed an atomic model and found the angular momentum of the electrons in the model were related by h/2π.
+In 1912 John William Nicholson developed an atomic model and found the angular momenta of the electrons in the model were related by h/2π.